Central Australia Railway: World War II

 In 1944, it was reported that trains had increased on the line from the normal two a week to 56, whilst the North Australia Railway had increased from one a week to 147.
 Rolling stock, sidings, marshaling areas and water points for the steam engines were all key issues in increasing traffic on the line.

 Diesel locomotives

-The first diesel electric engine commenced service in June 1954.
-It was one of 14 engines ordered for both the Central and North Australia Railway.
-Built by the Birmingham Carriage and Wagon company, the engines were designed to haul loads of 330 imperial tons at 50 mph, with a maximum range of 700 miles.
-The Trans-Australian Railway and this line were the first two lines to be powered by diesel electric engines only in Australia.
+The first diesel-electric locomotive entered service in June 1954.
+It was one of 14 locomotives ordered for both the Central and North Australia Railway.
+Built by the Birmingham Carriage and Wagon company, the locomotives had a maximum range of about 1130 km and were designed to haul 330 lt at 50 km/h on level track.

 Film

 Shortly before the closure of the narrow gauge line in 1980, BBC Television filmed an episode of the television series Great Railway Journeys of the World featuring the original route of the Ghan (and the infamously slow speed of the train).